LisaMcGautier/weatherDashboard/README.md

 Added the `img` tag to Current City `indexBS.html` to force the icon to render.
 Struggled with the correct syntax to dynamically change the image source within `indexBS.html` from `script.js`.

+Using similar logic, added the weather icons to the Forecast boxes.